5GZORRO/issm-mec-cnmp/api/README.md

 Data payload:
-    cluster_core   - the cluster of where the core is deployed (str) cluster_edge   - the edge (cluster) of which the subnet will be deployed (str) sst            - the sst of the slice e.g. "1" (str) sd             - slice differentiator e.g. "010203" (str) smf_name       - the name of the SMF function instance to re-configure (str) network_name   - the name of the internal network to attach the slice with (str) Optional.
+    cluster_core   - the cluster of where the core is deployed (str) cluster_edge   - the edge (cluster) of which the subnet will be deployed (str) namespace      - the namespace under which the subnet will be deployed (str) sst            - the sst of the slice e.g. "1" (str) sd             - slice differentiator e.g. "010203" (str) smf_name       - the name of the SMF function instance to re-configure (str) core_namespace - the namespace of the 5G core (str) network_name   - the name of the internal network to attach the slice with (str) Optional.
                      note: if provided, the below is required